Uranite/svt-av1-tritium/README.md

 The primary branch is [testing-2.3.0-C](https://github.com/5fish/svt-av1-psy/tree/testing-2.3.0-C); other branches may include experiments and may be out of date.

 Below is a non-exhaustive list of notable surface-level differences between 3.x and this fork:
-- `--frame-luma-bias` has been renamed in 3.x to `--luminance-qp-bias`; this change has not been reflected here.
+- ~~`--frame-luma-bias` has been renamed in 3.x to `--luminance-qp-bias`; this change has not been reflected here.~~ `--luminance-qp-bias` is now accepted as an alias for `--frame-luma-bias` to provide parameter parity.

 # SVT-AV1-PSY